yoshuawuyts/tiny-guide-to-non-fancy-node/README.md

 If you ever need composable `async` in Node, consider using streams.
 The `streams2` API isn't pretty, but it's worth learning.
 Streams can be passed around synchronously and will send data from one place to another.
 They're ideal for creating composable, reusable APIs.
+Check out [mississippi](https://github.com/maxogden/mississippi) on GitHub to learn more about good streams packages.

 ## Testing
 The [Test Anything Protocol (TAP)](https://testanything.org/) has existed for years, and works in almost